Alongside the correct mowing regime, having a well watered lawn is going to give you the healthiest and best results.

 Keep an eye on the growth rate of the grass too.
 If it has plenty of water and warmth it should be growing quite vigorously.
 If it is starting to suffer from a lack of water it will slow its growth rate, it will not “bounce back” when trodden on and may become and dark green/grey in colour.

 Turf can be laid at any time of year as long as the ground is not frozen and it has sufficient water.
 If your turf is being laid in warm conditions the onus is on you to keep the turf moist until “it takes”, by this we mean rooted.
 The edges of the turf will always dry out first – be mindful of this.
 To be successful you must ensure the soil beneath is moist at all times to encourage the turf to seek out the water within it.
-Turning back and edge of the turf to see the tiny white roots after just a few days will show you are doing well.
+Turning back and the edge of the turf to see the tiny white roots after just a few days will show you are doing well.

 If you have had or are planning on a LawnsOne Repair and Rejuvenation or a LawnsOne Renew, your new seeding will need CONSISTENT moisture to germinate.
 We guarantee all our Autumn work as we know moisture levels are such that we will get the results you expect.
 If the work is booked for Spring then watering will be high on your agenda.
 Little and often is the key.
 We will get the seed in contact with the soil and it will draw moisture from the soil.
 All you need to do is keep that soil moist.

-It must be said that this watering is probably the one area we have most dissatisfaction with as many people wrongly assume how much water is necessary to get seed to germinate.
+It must be said that this watering is probably the one area we have most dissatisfaction with as many people wrongly assume how much water is necessary to get a seed to germinate.
 We are called back to jobs and accused of using poor seed and claims of watering 24 hours a day are told, but when we look at the soil, it is dry!
 It is time and water consuming.
 Sometimes twice a day for 30mins or so is required.
-It is dependant on the weather, temperature, soil type and even how windy it is.
+It is dependant on the weather, temperature, soil type, and even how windy it is.
 If you think it has enough water, think again and put more down.
 The seed we use is fresh each year and your LawnsOne professional will be happy to give you a handful to grow on tissue paper on a window cill to prove its viability.